scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ### Configure the Scala Facet

-* First we�ll configure your project to use the *Fast Scala Compiler*.
+* First we'll configure your project to use the *Fast Scala Compiler*.
 The Fast Scala Compiler is an incremental compile server managed by the Scala plug-in within IDEA.
 Using it dramatically accelerates your build times because symbols do not need to be re-loaded for every build.
 * From the preceding step, you should still have the **Project Structure** dialog visible.
 In the list at the left, you should have selected **Facet** and in the list in the middle you should have selected the **Scala** facet.
-* Now in the panel on the right titled **Compiler instantiation**, check the box **use project FSC** (�FSC� is the �Fast Scala Compiler�).
+* Now in the panel on the right titled **Compiler instantiation**, check the box **use project FSC** ('FSC' is the 'Fast Scala Compiler').
 * This tells IDEA that to compile your Scala source code, it should use the Fast Scala Compiler.
   We configured this compiler earlier on to use the appropriate Scala compiler library.
 * In the same dialog, check the box **Explain type errors** further down.
 This tells the compiler